-Plenity is a weight-loss prescription medication that is approved by the FDA.
+Plenity is a weight-loss prescription medication that the FDA approves.
 It is made from natural building blocks cellulose and citric acid.

 When taken before meals, the medication is designed to target the gastrointestinal tract to make you feel fuller.
 It is considered non-systemic, which means the product only targets the gastrointestinal system instead of the whole body.

 The medication is classified as a weight-loss device or pill and is scheduled to hit the marketplace in 2020.
 Its benefits have been proven in clinical studies, and it seems easy to use, and this is what a few of them have to say:

 Endotext: Research into Plenity found that the product could help cause between 5-8% weight loss in certain individuals.

 Update October 2020: Plenity is now available by prescription.
 The official website offers to help you connect with a healthcare provider for evaluation and treatment if deemed appropriate.
 Plenity is exclusively available through Roman, a telehealth company.
 It is not available through standard or traditional pharmacies.

 Gelesis is the manufacturer of Plenity.
 This biotechnology company seems to be fairly new and focused on solutions for problems in the gastrointestinal tract.